Last Updated on January 2, 2021 by Lori Geurin

 Oil Pulling Can Help If You Have Mercury Fillings

 In recent years oil pulling has reemerged in the field of holistic health.
-In the midst of my battle with Lyme disease, two different doctors recommended I start oil pulling daily because of my struggle with detoxing and the fact that I had mercury fillings in my mouth.
-Mercury is highly toxic, and after hearing this suggestion a few times, I finally had them removed a couple of months ago.
+In the midst of my Lyme disease battle, two of my doctors recommended I start oil pulling with coconut oil.
+They said it should help with detoxing, and especially because I had mercury fillings in my mouth.
+Mercury is toxic, so they urged me to have the fillings removed, which I did.

-If you’re interested in getting your fillings replaced with natural fillings like I did you can search online for a “holistic dentist”.
-Dr. Robert Sexauer is the dentist who was recommended to me and he did a great job!
-He’s a very kind and intelligent man who cares about his patient’s total health and is great to explain the process.
-Because of what I’ve learned if our kids ever need to get a filling I will make sure the fillings are natural and not made of mercury.
+If you want to get your fillings replaced with natural fillings as I did, you can search online for a holistic or biological dentist.
+My Lyme doctor recommended one to me and I was pleased with the process and results.
+Because of what I’ve learned if our kids ever need to get a filling I’ll make sure they are natural and not made of mercury.

 Each day I do oil pulling for 20 minutes.
-This may sound like a long time, but once you get used to the process it’s not bad at all.
-I actually look forward to it because I know I’m doing something that can improve my health (and having a brighter smile isn’t bad either).
+This may sound like a long time, but once you get used to the process it’s not hard at all.
+I actually look forward to it because I know I’m doing something that can improve my health.
+Plus, having a brighter smile is a nice perk too!

 - Put 1 or 2 teaspoons (or up to 1 tablespoon) of oil in your mouth.
-If you use coconut oil, because it is solid at room temperature, you may need to chew it a bit at first to help to get it in a liquid form.
+Coconut oil is solid at room temperature.
+So you may need to chew it a little at first to help change it to liquid form.

-- Swish the oil in your mouth for 20 minutes.
-I set the timer on my phone so that I don’t have to keep checking the clock.
+- Swish the oil in your mouth for about 20 minutes (see side note above).
+I set the timer on my phone so I don’t have to keep checking the clock.
 This way I’m able to get other things done while I’m swishing.
-The swishing needs to be hard enough to pull the oil through your teeth, but not so hard that it causes you stress or jaw pain.
+The swishing needs to be hard enough to pull the oil through your teeth.
+But don’t swish so hard that it causes you stress or jaw pain.
 Using a gentle swishing movement is perfect!
 While you’re swishing make sure not to gargle or swallow any of the oil!
 Doing so would put the harmful toxins back into your body.

 - Spit the oil out in the trash.
-Do not spit in the sink because this could cause your plumbing to become clogged (and that would not be good!).
+Do not spit in the sink because this could clog your plumbing (and that would not be good!).

 - Rinse your mouth out with water, swishing well.
 Repeat until oil is gone.